 After an orientation walk in Florac, we take a scenic drive to the summit of Mont Lozère, the highest peak in the Cévennes National Park.
 It offers some stunning views of coniferous plantations and ‘broom’ scrub moorland.
 A short walk will enable us to view the Pic de Finiels which rises at 1699m.
 The distinct geological zones that make up the Cévennes National Park sustain different types of landscape, which have all been shaped by human activity.
 Mont Lozère is a granite massif scattered with typical reliefs called felsenmeer (‘block fields’).
 Water is omnipresent in springs, peat bogs and rivers.
 The bare crests are summer pastures for great flocks of sheep.
 Mont Lozère bears the signs of ancient human occupation: menhirs, Gallo-Roman vestiges, and so on.

 Following lunch in the small village of Finiels, we drive to Le Pont de Montvert (870 metres in altitude), located at the base of the south-facing slopes of Mont Lozère.
 Le Pont de Montvert is a pretty granite village that is named for its hump-backed bridge (en dos d’âne) that spans in a single arch the swift-flowing Tarn.
 The bridge is guarded by a defensive tower.
-Medieval in aspect, the bridge and tower actually date to the 17th century.
-The bridge, where Robert Louis Stevenson stopped during his famous Travels with a Donkey, is now a stop along the popular trail that follows his original route.
+The bridge, where Robert Louis Stevenson stopped during his famous ‘travels with a Donkey’, is now a stop along the popular trail that follows his original route.
 (Overnight Florac) BLD

 Day 20: Friday 21 May, Florac — Gorges du Tarn — Gorges de la Jonte — Florac